 SocietyOne receives the RBA Overnight Cash Rate less 0.50% from Macquarie Bank on the pooled trust account.
 This rate is paid to investors, i.e.SocietyOne does not charge an additional fee for managing your cash interests.

-SocietyOne adheres to strict credit control protocols and passes loans to a collection agency when a borrower is in default.
-If a borrower does not repay the loan, you will lose the outstanding principal on that loan at the time the borrower stops paying.
-Likewise expected future cash flows will not be received by the investor, unless funds are received in the recovery process.
+SocietyOne adheres to strict credit control protocols and passes loans to a collection agency when a borrower is in default beyond a certain period.
+If a borrower cannot repay the loan, investors will lose the outstanding principal on that loan at the time the borrower stops paying.
+Likewise, expected future cash flows will not be received by the investor, unless funds are received in the recovery process.

 Loans can be used for any personal purpose including: consolidation of debt, weddings, home improvement, motor vehicles etc.

 Loans may be between $5,000 and $50,000 plus the establishment fee.
 Our average loan size is currently around $18,000.